zelivans/zelivans.github.io/_posts/2017-02-21-bug-hunting-gdk-pixbuf.md

 title:  Bug hunting GDK-PixBuf
 ---

 GDK-PixBuf is an image loading library, mainly used by GTK+.
 It was originally a part of [GDK](https://en.wikipedia.org/wiki/GDK) but it was split up to [it's own repository](https://git.gnome.org/browse/gdk-pixbuf/).
+I've found multiple vulnerabilities in it that I had reserved CVE IDs for given it's widespread use.

+If you are reading this merely for the for the explanations of the bugs feel free to skip the following introduction (or go read the bug tickets).

 ## A little on fuzzing
 I recently had some time to read about a great deal of security vulnerabilities and other bugs found with fuzzing, and it occurred to me to try and fuzz some libraries and applications I use regularly on my Linux machine.
 After a while I got to gdk-pixbuf.
 It is a great fuzzing target, because it is both a widely used library and it deals with various types of inputs.